I get it. It’s tempting.

 Why should you care?

 Make no mistake: You’re the one at risk if you use an illegal service.
-If you do so, use an anonymous form of payment, like Bitcoin and I recommend using a VPN.
+If you do so, use an anonymous form of payment, like Bitcoin and I recommend using a VPN for Kodi.
 But just understand, if Big Brother wants to find you, they will.
 No defense is foolproof.

 4. They can take your money and run